Eucalyptus recurva: Taxonomy and naming

 Eucalyptus recurva was first formally described in 1988 by Michael Crisp from material collected near Braidwood.
 The species was discovered by "Ms. R. Jean, a landholder from near Braidwood" who first brought specimens to the Australian National Botanic Gardens in August 1985.
 The specific epithet (recurva) is a Latin word meaning "curved backwards", referring to the conspicuously recurved leaves of this mallee.

 Distribution and habitat

 Mongarlowe mallee is found on sloping sites in low heathland and at the margins of the heathland and low woodland.
 It is only known from six individual plants growing at four sites near Mongarlowe and Windellama.

 Conservation status

+Natural regeneration is not known.
+Little success has been recorded in the growth of seedlings, which often lack vigour and soon die.
+However, the species is not considered sterile.
 This mallee is classed as "critically endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and the New South Wales Government Threatened Species Conservation Act 1995.
 The main threat to the species is visitation pressure, including collection of plant material, soil compaction and damage by vehicles.